Lothar Berthold: Life

 Berthold was born in Hindenburg (as Zabrze had been renamed) after 1914).
 Hindenburg was a substantial manufacturing city in Upper Silesia: the 1921 plebiscite had identified it as a predominantly German-speaking city, albeit by a narrow margin.
 Lothar Berthold's father worked as a customs official.
 After completing his school final exams (Abitur) at a relatively young age, in 1943/44 he became a Luftwaffenhelfer (loosely: "air defence assistant").
-In 1944 he was enrolled into the National Labour Scheme.
+In 1944 he was enrolled into the Reich Labour Service.
 Before the end of the year he had been conscripted into the army.
 He was briefly a member of the Nazi Party.
 By the time the war ended, in May 1945, he had already been promoted to a junior officer rank.

 The ending of the war brought industrial scale ethnic cleansing to Silesia followed by frontier changes.
 Berthold found himself relocated to the central portion of Germany, administered now as the Soviet occupation zone.
 Communist Party membership was no longer outlawed, and early in 1946 he became a youthful member of the re-emerging Communist Party of Germany.
 He was actively involved in the contentious party merger which led, in April 1946, to the launch of the Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED), quickly signing his party membership over to the newly united – albeit effective as such only in the Soviet zone – "party of the left".
 Comrades attest that it was as a result of the education reforms in the emerging communist German state that he was able, almost immediately, to enroll at the Friedrich Schiller University at Jena where he studied History, German studies and Philosophy between 1946 and 1950, emerging with a degree and a Level I teaching qualification.

 In October 1949 the Soviet occupation zone had been relaunched as the Soviet sponsored German Democratic Republic (East Germany), seen by critics as a new kind of German one-party dictatorship, with the SED as its ruling party.
 Berthold worked between 1950 and 1952 as a research assistant at the party's Karl Marx Academy, located at that time just outside Berlin.
 The focus of his work was on the history of the German labour movement and, more specifically, on the development of the Communist Party in Germany.
 In 1952 he added a teaching position at the academy to his research work.
 He received his doctorate in 1955 for a piece of work (subsequently published as a book) on Communist Party history.
 In 1960 he passed his habilitation (higher academic qualification) which opened the way to a lifelong academic career.
 The same year he was appointed to a professorship at the academy.